 Each year we sponsor lectures, school programs, exhibitions, walking tours, concerts, holiday events, and various other social and educational opportunities for the community.
 We also have an active publishing program designed to encourage historical scholarship about Yarmouth and make it available to all: residents and visitors, authors and historians, teachers and students—everyone.

 wHERE WE'RE HEADED

 Future plans for the Society include developing new space for permanent and changing exhibitions and expanding our presence in the villages of South and West Yarmouth, both rich in historical importance.
-The Society is also working to better present and market The Captains' Mile, the Captain Bangs Hallet House and its surrounding historic sites, as well as the beautiful grounds and Nature Trails that contain so many outstanding botanical specimens.
+The Society is also working to better present and market The Captains' Mile, the Captain Bangs Hallet House Museum and its surrounding historic sites, as well as the beautiful grounds and Nature Trails that contain so many outstanding botanical specimens.

 TO THE CAPTAIN BANGS HALLET HOUSE MUSEUM: Located on Strawberry Lane Common, just off Route 6A in Yarmouth Port.
 From Route 6 take Exit 7.
 Right on Willow street to Route 6A.
 Right on 6A about a mile, just past the Yarmouth Port Post Office.
 Turn right onto Strawberry Lane (the Common).
 The Bangs Hallet House Museum is the second house on the right, #11.